Graduate Enrollment Checklist - Fall 2021

 Congratulations and Welcome to California College of the Arts!

-The Graduate Enrollment Checklist is a guide to complete enrollment at CCA for new undergraduate students in Summer and Fall 2020.
+The Graduate Enrollment Checklist is a guide to complete enrollment at CCA for new graduate students in Summer and Fall 2021.

 Create your CCA Account

-Create your CCA Account and Email Address.
-Students that have submitted an enrollment deposit will receive an email with instructions on completing this item.
+Create your CCA account and email address.
+Students that have submitted their enrollment deposit will receive an email with instructions on completing this item.

 I-20 Process (International Students ONLY)